garronej/run_exclusive/README.md

             /*
-            Callback must always be called, event if the user does not provide one, it is the only way for the module to know that the function has completed, the callback function will never be undefined so it is safe to use !
+            Callback must always be called, event if the user does not provide one, it is the only way for the module to know that the function has completed it's execution.
+            You can assume that the callback function is not undefined.
+            To tell if the user has provided à callback you can access (callback as any).hasCallback;
             */
-            callback!(`alphabet: ${alphabet}`);
+            callback!(alphabet);

         }, Math.rand()*100);